Fildor/myArcoDotFiles/README.md

 You may have to make sure, you are logged in or have other measures of access-approval like SSH-Keys.

 Now, in you next install, all you need to do is to checkout the repo and you'll have all your configuration.

+## What else can you do with this?

+Well, having your dotfiles in a source versioning system, you can of course branch off from your mainline, for example if you are on a ricing spree and you are not sure if you want to keep your changes or if you are going to mess up your system.

+If you like your changes, you can merge them into the main branch.
+If not: just checkout the main branch and delete the ricing branch.